End of Life Care and Cat & Dog Euthanasia in Arab

 The end of a pet’s life can come in many different ways, whether a terminal illness, a chronic condition that can no longer be managed, or simply a ripe old age.
 Regardless of your pet’s condition, the end is never an easy thing to accept.
 At Arab Veterinary Hospital, we help families in the Guntersville, Decatur, and Cullman areas address end of life care for pets.
-We offer both palliative and hospice care services as well as pet euthanasia.
+We offer both palliative and hospice care services as well as cat & dog euthanasia.
+Call us at (256) 586-3183

 Managing Your Pet’s Quality of Life

 There are two types of end of life care for pets that help to manage quality of life.
 One is palliative care, which involves making your pet comfortable while they are undergoing treatment for their illness or condition.
-The other is hospice care, which involves making your pet comfortable after we stop treatments.
-Both of these usually involve pain medications, supplements, or therapies such as laser therapy and they help manage your pet’s pain so that their quality of life remains high.
-It is once these methods of care stop working and your pet is in pain, immobile, and cannot enjoy their life anymore that we suggest euthanasia.
+The other is hospice care, which involves making your pet comfortable when treatment is suspended.
+Both of these usually involve pain medications, supplements, or therapies such as laser therapy and they help manage your pet’s pain so that their quality of life remains stable.

 Making the Decision for Euthanasia

-Throughout your decision, the team at Arab Veterinary Hospital is always here to walk you through all the options and talk with you about the euthanasia procedure.
-We can perform euthanasia in our clinic’s Comfort Room which we designed to give your family and your pet complete privacy.
-It is set up like a living room with cozy furniture, a TV, and private entrance and exit.
-When we come to administer the euthanasia, you can either stay or step out if you prefer.
+Throughout your decision, the team at Arab Veterinary Hospital is always here to walk you through all the options and talk with you about the animal euthanasia procedure.
+We can perform this procedure in out Comfort Room which we designed to offer you privacy.
+There is a private door for entering and exiting.
+When we come to administer the euthanasia, you may either stay or step out if you prefer.
 The euthanasia happens very quickly and acts as an anesthetic.
-It blocks pain signals, sedates your pet into a deep sleep, and then stops the heart altogether.
-Your pet never feels a thing.
+It blocks pain signals, sedates your pet into a deep sleep, and the heart ceases to beat.

 After the procedure, you will need to have plans in place for what to do with your pet’s remains.
 Cremation or burial are both options, and it depends on your family's preference.
 Please have your after-care plans arranged prior to your pet’s scheduled euthanasia.
-Since saying goodbye is very difficult, it will help to have the plans laid out ahead of time.
+Saying goodbye is very difficult, it is helpful to have the final plans made in advance.

-Should you need to discuss any element of end of life care for pets, please get in touch with our compassionate team and we can help you through this difficult time.
+Should you need to discuss any element of end of life care for pets, please call our compassionate team at (256) 586-3183 and we can help you through this difficult time.